ntoll/ntoll.github.io/posts/why-computers-5.md

 for it to work.
 When C code is compiled, the relatively understandable C code is translated into instructions written in
 <a href="https://en.wikipedia.org/wiki/Assembly_language" target="_blank">assembly language</a>,
-that works in a way that is closer to how the circuitry of the computer works.
+that work in a way that is closer to how the circuitry of the computer works.
 But we're not finished yet..!
 The assembly language is itself translated into
 <a href="https://en.wikipedia.org/wiki/Machine_code" target="_blank">machine code</a>,
 a representation of assembly language instructions as binary numbers.
 This is